 ice cream base

 • Whole milk & Heavy Cream – Adds creaminess and richness to the ice cream.
+In testing, I found that using more heavy cream than whole milk makes the ice cream more creamy and it also helps it freeze better.

 • Vanilla extract – Adds flavor to the ice cream.
 You can substitute with 1 teaspoon of vanilla paste or 1 vanilla bean.